 “W-w-what?”
 Stryd asked, unsure what to do with the weapon in front of him.
-He wanted to reach out and touch it, but was afraid that it would reject him like last time.
+He wanted to reach out and touch it but was afraid that it would reject him like last time.

 “Chosen?
 Me?”
 Stryd squeaked.
 “I was rejected the first t-t-time.”

 “You were not ready to wield it.”
 Getting up, I opened up my wings, ready to take flight.
-“But, your resolution to change was the stepped you needed for Asphalt to accept you.”
+“But, your resolution to change was the step you needed for Asphalt to accept you.”
 With a pump of my wings, a flurry of wind pushed out.

 “Really?”
 Stryd asked.
 He pinched himself, making sure he wasn’t dreaming.”

 “Yes,” I lifted up off the ground, hovering a good height up above the ground.
 I felt the power start to leave me, bringing me back to my old self.
 It was strange having a strange presence wash over me, but I shook it off.
-The beat of my wings took us higher and higher, until we were a good two stories high.
+The beat of my wings took us higher and higher until we were a good two stories high.
 Then I saw Orska, stumbling out of the temple with the help of the maids.
 “Orska!”
 I shouted.